 'Damn him!' he swore.
 'There is no more harm in shooting him than a mad dog!'

 The brutal murder of the Reverend George Parker in the rural village of Oddingley on Midsummer's Day in 1806 gripped the nation.
-It was a strange case in an isolated Worcester village still bound by superstition and folklore, involving an investigation that lasted nearly a quarter of a century.
+It was a strange and stubborn case in an isolated Worcester village still bound by superstition and folklore, involving an investigation that lasted nearly a quarter of a century.
 It turned out to be a gripping true story of brutality, greed and ruthlessness in a rural community gone wildly astray.

 Peter Moore is a young literary historian and journalist, who is currently teaching Creative Writing at City University in London.